COVID-19: guidance for commissioners and providers of hostel services for people experiencing homelessness and rough sleeping

 Managing the hostel

-Hostel providers should make local assessments and draw up a plan for how to manage the hostel space to support isolation for:
+Hostel providers should make local assessments and draw up a plan for how to manage the hostel space and avoid spread of COVID-19 infection for:

-- individuals who have symptoms of COVID-19 and may be waiting for a test result (possible case)
+- residents who have symptoms of COVID-19 and may be waiting for a test result (possible case)

 - residents who have received a positive test result for COVID-19 (confirmed case)

-- those considered to be in the same household as someone with symptoms or who have had a positive test (household contacts)
+- residents considered to be in the same household as someone with symptoms or who has had a positive test (household contacts)

-- individuals who have been identified as contacts of a confirmed case who they don’t live with through NHS Test and Trace (non-household contacts)
+- residents who have been identified as contacts of a confirmed case who they don’t live with (non-household contacts) are at lower risk of becoming infected.
+They should carefully follow the guidance on coronavirus: how to stay safe and help prevent the spread

 Ideally, all people in the above categories should have their own self-contained accommodation (with their own bathroom and kitchen).
 If this is not possible, ‘cohorting’ based on COVID-19 status may be used to minimise health risks.
 Cohorting is a strategy which can be effective in limiting the spread of disease by gathering people into different areas depending on their status.
 For example, confirmed cases can be in one area of the hostel and residents without symptoms in another.

-Residents with suspected or confirmed COVID-19 should not mix with, be cohorted with, or spend time in rooms next to residents who are clinically extremely vulnerable.
+Residents with suspected or confirmed COVID-19 should not mix with, be cohorted with, or spend time in rooms next to residents who have an underlying health condition that puts them at higher risk of severe illness if they were infected with COVID-19.
 This includes not sharing bathrooms or communal areas within the hostel.

 Where hostels have a mix of residents with symptoms and/or confirmed cases and residents who are asymptomatic, they should consider:

-- whether residents can safely isolate in their own room with an en-suite bathroom and have access to their own kitchen
+- whether residents can safely avoid contact with other people in their own room with an en-suite bathroom and have access to their own kitchen

-- if residents cannot safely isolate in the hostel, what other local options are available to support them
+- if residents cannot safely avoid contact with other people in the hostel, what other local options are available to support them

 - the physical layout of the hostel to ensure that there is no contact between groups outlined above